 Regular tardiness to school impacts your child's and other students' learning, often resulting in poor academic progress.
-Teachers check students' attendance daily at 09.00 am and make records in the ManageBac attendance.
+Teachers check students' attendance daily at 08.45 am and make records in the ManageBac attendance.
+It is parents' responsibility to write attendance notifications on ManageBac every time when the child is absent or is late, including the reason.
 If students are frequently late, the school administration will send notification letters home.
 The number of tardy days is noted on the school report.

-If you need to take your child home during the school day, please inform the homeroom teachers beforehand.
-Homeroom leaders give a special pass-slip that you must have signed by one of the responsible administrators - PYP Procedural manager Tamuna Kiknadze.
-The signed pass slip should be shown to security guards when leaving the school campus.
+If you need to take your child home during the school day, please inform the homeroom teachers beforehand (via ManageBac).
+Homeroom teachers complete a special pass-slip that will be signed by one of the PYP administrators.
+The signed pass slip will be shown to security guards when a child is leaving the school campus.
 Students are not allowed to leave the school campus without the appropriate signed special pass slip.